 The best RegTech solutions are agile and easily integrated into companies' processes to transform them completely and seamlessly.
 RegTech providers must be experts in three key areas: process operations, legislation and regulatory matters in any sector and region, and digital transformation.

-This is the proposal that RegTech companies make to their clients; they advise them both in regulatory matters and in transformation, but with the added benefit of already having previously developed solutions that are easily integrated in their clients.
+This is the proposal that RegTech companies make to their clients; they advise them both in regulatory matters and in transformation, but with the added benefit of already having previously developed solutions that are easily integrated into their clients.
 They are specialists and experts.

 Surely on many occasions, you have encountered the term RegTech together with FinTech.
 This is due to two factors: companies in the financial and related sectors were the first to transform digitally and, at the same time, this sector is one of the most regulated.